wlals7565/wlals7565/README.md

 ### Hi there! 👋.
-I'm a Back-End Developer using Node.js
+I want to become a backend developer.
+I use JavaScript as my primary language and I'm also comfortable with TypeScript.
+To become a proficient developer, I'm studying many theoretical concepts about computer science.

 ### Skills
 #### Flatforms & Languages